 On 23 November 2006, the Russian KGB agent Alexander Litvinenko died in a London hospital.
 He had been poisoned three weeks previously, allegedly by former colleagues.
-But what is interesting was the poison used – it was a radioactive isotope known as polonium 210.
+But what is interesting was the poison used – it was a radioactive isotope known as polonium-210.

-This was no common or garden poison, but a radio-isotope that could only have been produced in those quantities inside a nuclear reactor.
+This was no common poison, but a radio-isotope that could only have been produced in those quantities inside a nuclear reactor.
 It took several weeks to detect, by which time, it was too late to do anything to save Alexander.

 This was used by Agrippina, the murderously ambitious niece and later wife of the Roman emperor Claudius.
 She poisoned her uncle/husband in order to install her son, Nero, as Emperor of Rome.

-It seems unlikely that Agrippina was concerned about detection, however other poisoners have exploited the non-specific symptoms it causes in making arsenic induced death seem natural.
+It seems unlikely that Agrippina was concerned about detection.
+However, other poisoners have exploited the non-specific symptoms it causes; in making arsenic-induced death seem natural.

 Suspicions persisted and some early forensic analysis subsequently found the presence of arsenic in her stepson’s body.
 Mary Ann Cotton was convicted and hanged for her stepson’s murder.

-Other murderers have used poisons which at lower doses have therapeutic use.
+Other murderers have used poisons which at lower doses have a therapeutic use.
 The famous murderer Dr Harvey Crippin poisoned his wife Belle with the drug hyoscine.
 In small doses, this has been used to treat insomnia, travel sickness, drug addiction and depression.

-However, as a very bioactive compound, Harvey Crippin recognised its potential in disposing of his wife, believing that the death would be regarded as through natural causes.
+However, as a very bioactive compound, Harvey Crippin recognised its potential in disposing of his wife, believing that the death would be regarded as natural causes.

 Perhaps the most notorious poisoner of recent times is Dr Harold Shipman.
 No-one knows how many people he murdered, but it's believed it may be as many as 250.
 His murder weapon of choice was the drug diamorphine, also known as heroin.

-This is widely prescribed for patients in severe pain, for example if suffering from terminal cancer.
+This is widely prescribed for patients in severe pain, for example, if suffering from terminal cancer.
 So what better way to get away with murder than to have relatives praise you as a caring doctor alleviating pain?

-But greed got in the way and it was only when victims’ wills had been changed in Shipman’s favour that questions started to be asked. hipman never did confess to murder and committed suicide in prison in 2004, after his conviction for the murders of just 15 of his victims.
+But greed got in the way and it was only when victims’ wills had been changed in Shipman’s favour that questions started to be asked.
+Shipman never did confess to murder and committed suicide in prison in 2004, after his conviction for the murders of just 15 of his victims.